Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 Some clown loaches do get bigger than the average size, so it’s always a good idea to buy a tank that is even larger than 55 gallons.
 As the fish age and mature, they will need to be moved to a tank that is, at

-Due to the strong currents in their natural environment, clown loaches like to have a strong filter that can move the water in their tank.
+Due to the strong currents in their natural environment, they should have a strong filter that moves the water in their tank.
 This can be achieved by using a strong powerhead, or a sizeable HOB filter (hang-on-back filter).

 Canister filters can work as well, make sure you buy a suitable size one that has a good flow rate.
 Also, read the reviews to make sure you’re buying the right one for your fish tank.
-We love the Fluval 406 for tank between 50-75gallons available from Amazon, the link is provided for you above.
+We love the Polar Aurora 3 canister filter for tank between 50-75gallons available from Amazon, the link is provided for you above.

 The decor for the clown loach tank should be plant and rock heavy.
 The tank should include large river rocks that are smooth and rounded and an abundance of live plants.
 Each loach tank should include at least one cave that has a low-ceiling for the clown loach to hide in.